AL-R57/UDP-TCP-Chat-App-Java/README.md

 #### 2.1 TCP Server (`TCPServer.java`)

+- **TCPServer**:
+  A **TCP** connection is made to a client via the `TCPServer` class.
+After connecting, it sends back an echo response after receiving messages from the client and displaying them on the server console.
+The answer provides the original message prefixed with the client’s IP address.
+One client at a time is served by the server.

 After connecting to a client, the TCP server receives messages and relays them back to the client, prefixing them with the IP address of the client.

 - **Key Methods**: